openhab/openhab-addons/bundles/org.openhab.binding.miio/README.base.md

 ## Tokens

 The binding needs a token from the Xiaomi Mi Device in order to be able to control it.
+The binding can retrieve the needed tokens from the Xiaomi cloud.
+Go to the binding config page and enter your cloud username and password.
+The server(s) to which your devices are connected need to be entered as well.
+Use the one of the regional servers: ru,us,tw,sg,cn,de.
+Multiple servers can be separated with comma, or leave blank to test all known servers.

+## Tokens without cloud access

 Some devices provide the token upon discovery.
 This may depends on the firmware version.
 If the device does not discover your token, it needs to be retrieved from the Mi Home app.